CrowdSwap/docs/developers/swap_api.md

 #### Cancel

 This endpoint returns the transaction needed to cancel a cross-chain.
-The transaction must be sent to the destination blockchain, where it will send a message to the source blockchain.
-The user funds, including all associated fees, will then be refunded.
+The transaction must be sent to the destination blockchain.
+The user funds, including all associated fees, will then be refunded on the source blockchain.

 - A number must be added to the url.
 The number represents the cross-chain service used to initiate the cross-chain.
 This value, denoted as ```crossChain```, is accessible in the estimation result.